Primary

 Think of your body as a straight line from knees to shoulders.
 Hip flexion is the most common mistake—the moment you bend at the hips, you unload your quads.
 Hold something for balance initially but work toward freestanding reps.

-Want Sissy Squat in your program?
+See where Sissy Squat fits in your weekly plan

 Stand near something you can hold for balance.